Shivam-Gujjar-Boy/investment-fund/README.md

 # Solana Investment Fund

-A badass decentralized investment platform built on Solana in native Rust.
+A decentralized investment platform built on Solana in native Rust.
 Pool funds with your crew, propose trades, vote with governance tokens, and execute on DEXes—all on-chain, fast, and cheap.

 ---